CU: Print Quota FAQ

 - Click the small "up arrow" on the Windows 7 start bar to show hidden icons.

 - Click the "Papercut NG Client" icon (when you hover over the icon, it will display your username and current print balance).
 A small window will appear.

 - Click “Details” > Enter your username and password > Click “Login.”

 - Click “Recent Print Jobs” to view your previous print jobs.

-Black and white laser printing is currently available in the open-access computer labs.
-The MediaPLEX continues to offer color printing for a fee.
+The MediaPLEX continues to offer color printing for a fee, as well.

 Duplex (double-sided) printing will decrease your print quota by two prints.
 Duplex printing is not discounted because the cost of toner is higher than the cost of paper.
 Duplex printing will still use the same amount of toner.